Dark Mode

 AOS and consular processing share identical Green Card eligibility requirements.
 However, the application forms, supporting documents, processing times, and fees are different for each process.

-Applying for a Green Card can be overwhelming, considering all the documents needed and regulations in place.
+Applying for a Green Card can be overwhelming, considering all the regulations in place.

 At Spar & Bernstein, we will review the details of your unique case, explain your options, and help you throughout the process, doing everything in our power to help you join your family or start work in the U.S. as a lawful permanent resident.